Overview of Research in the Kopec Lab

 Philips GT, Ye X, Kopec AM, Carew TJ (2013).
 MAPK establishes a molecular context that defines effective training patterns for long-term memory formation.
 The Journal of Neuroscience, 33(17): 7565-73.

-I would love to hear from you!
-Whether you'd like to chat about my research, teaching philosophy, request a PDF copy of one of my publications, or offer a general comment or question, I welcome your input.
-A copy of my full CV can be found here.
-You can reach me at:
+We would love to hear from you!
+Whether you'd like to join the lab, chat about research, request a PDF of a publication, or offer a general comment or question, we welcome your input.
+You can reach us at: